Walidmash/backend_test/README.md

   - [ ] token authentication -- WIP
   - [ ] unite testing and API testing
   - [ ] build get all products end-point to get products from Stripe
+  - [ ] Products list (with price).
+The products should be fetched from Stripes (assuming you have manually entered them before).
+5 Product purchase (from the available
+  - [ ] Product purchase (from the available ones) (you can assume that a credit card for the user was already present in the system).
+An invoice should be generated and sent to the user after the purchase.
   - [ ] depoly api to online server
   - [ ] learn and add docker